darekx4/symfony-api-securities/README.md

 based DSL that performs some simple analytics on a data set.

 This should be exposed as a Symfony-based API that accepts the queries.

-Used Symfony 5, PHP 7.4 and phpunit tests

 ## The Data